 - Don’t overwork your heating system.
 Clean your radiators, air returns, vents and make sure your furniture isn’t blocking any sources of heat.
 Close blinds as an extra layer of protection against icy night winds.
 But open them during the day so sunlight can help heat and light your home.

 - Circulate the heat with the help of a ceiling fan.
 (In the winter, run the fan clockwise.)
 Make sure to turn the fan off when you leave.

 - Cold weather is a great way to discover drafts in your home.
-Sealing your windows and doors with weather strips will help prevent cold drafts from coming through.
+Sealing your windows and doors with weather-stripping will help prevent cold drafts from coming through.
 If you’re not able to seal drafts immediately with tools from the hardware store, roll-up a towel and push it against the bottom of doors to temporarily reduce the drafts during extreme weather.
-Drafts not only let heat escape from your home, but they can cause money to escape from your wallet!
+Drafts not only let heat escape from your home, but they can cause money to escape from your wallet.
 According to Energy.gov, poor insulation can account for up to 30 percent of your energy bills.